 There You Have it – The Perfect 3 Day Yosemite Itinerary!

-If you’ll be in northern California, check out my suggestions for the perfect San Francisco itinerary, as well as 5 Sonoma wineries that you can’t miss!
-And if you love the outdoors, you’ll also love my other posts on U.S. National Parks, including what to do in Zion National Park in one day, how to do a day trip to Bryce Canyon National Park, and a one day Joshua Tree itinerary.
+If you’ll be in northern California, check out my suggestions for the perfect San Francisco itinerary, as well as the Sonoma wine tasting that you can’t miss!
+And if you love the outdoors, you’ll also love my other posts on U.S. National Parks, including what to do with one day in Zion National Park, how to do one day in Bryce Canyon, and a one day Joshua Tree itinerary.

 Pin it for later!